mmclhugo1/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox_lhv_client-adlsg2_lan.md

    `beeline -u jdbc:hive2://sandbox-hdp:10000/ -n hdfs`

-   An alternative connection string can also be found on the Ambari UI under **Hive -> Summary -> HIVESERVER2 JDBC URL**.

-4. Create a database to use that will store the sample data.
+4. Create a database to store the sample data.

    `CREATE DATABASE IF NOT EXISTS retail_demo;`

-5. Create a table inside of the database that points to the data previously uploaded.
+5. Create a table inside the database that points to the data previously uploaded.

    ```sql
    CREATE TABLE retail_demo.customer_addresses_dim_hive